cloud-ify/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10: Back to the future- Write a script that changes the working directory to the previous one.
 Task 11: List- Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 Task 12: File type- Script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
+Task 13: We are symbols, and inhabit symbols- Create a symbolic link to /bin/ls, named __ls__ in the current working directory.